 In Contacts, do one of the following:

-In the Search Contacts box, type the name or other contact information.
+In the Search Contacts box, type the name or other information saved in Outlook Contacts for the contact.

-You can search on complete or partial information.
-For example, you can enter a part of a business name or a phone number.
+You can search on complete or partial information that you have entered for contacts with this method.
+For example, you can enter a business name or a phone number, or a part of either.
+To refine this search, you can find out more about Instant Search.

 In any of the card views, such as Business Cards or Address Cards, click a letter in the alphabetical index displayed next to the cards.